Other Liquor Permits

 The City of Fort Collins City Clerk's Office manages liquor licensing within the City.
 The team assists businesses through the license application process, issuing licenses approved administratively, by the State of Colorado and by the Local Licensing Authority.

 The documents on this page are provided for printing purposes.
-For assistance viewing or reading these documents, please contact the City's ADA Coordinator via email adacoordinator@fortcollins.gov or phone: 970-416-4254.
+For Digital Accessibility concerns, please contact the City's ADA Coordinator via email adacoordinator@fortcollins.gov or phone: 970-416-4254.

 To qualify, you must be a Colorado corporation for social, fraternal, patriotic, political or athletic purposes (not for profit); a regularly chartered branch, lodge or chapter of a national nonprofit organization; a regularly established religious or philanthropic institution; or a political candidate who filed required reports with the Secretary of State under Article 45, Title 1, C.R.S.